cnr-isti-vclab/VisualMedia/README.md

 Relightable images (RTI) can be imported using the old .ptm and .rti format or the more recent [Relight](https://github.com/cnr-isti-vclab/relight) format.

 ## Authentication
+Authentication is based on OAuth protocol, alternatively a simple email-based passwprdless authentication can be used.

 ## Storage